Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Experimental Illustrations

 \subsection{Evaluation on the SB Benchmark}

-We use the SB mixtures benchmark proposed by \citep{gushchin2023building} with ground truth solution to the Scrödinger Bridge to test ASBM and DSBM with IMF, IPF and \textit{Independent} $p_0 \rightarrow p_0$ (i.e., induced by $q^0(x_0, x_1) = p_0(x_0)p_0(x_1)$ coupling), starting processes.

-The benchmark provides continuous distribution pairs $p_0$, $p_1$ for dimensions $D \in \{2, 16, 64, 128\}$ that have known SB solutions ($q^*$ for discrete setup and $T^*$ for continuous setup), for volatility $\epsilon \in \{0.1, 1, 10\}$.
-To evaluate the quality of the recovered SB solutions, we use the $\text{cB}\mathbb{W}_{2}^{2}\text{-UVP}$ metric as proposed by \citep{gushchin2023building} and provide results in Table~\ref{table-cbwuvp-benchmark}.
-In addition we study how all the approaches \underline{learn the target distribution} in Appendix~\ref{appx:add_exp}.
+We use the SB mixtures benchmark \citep{gushchin2023building} with the ground truth solution to the SB problem to test ASBM and DSBM with IMF, IPF, and \textit{Identity} (\wasyparagraph\ref{sec:2d_exp}) as the starting processes.
+The benchmark provides continuous distribution pairs $p_0$, $p_1$ for dimensions $D \in \{2, 16, 64, 128\}$ that have known SB solutions for volatility $\epsilon \in \{0.1, 1, 10\}$.
+To evaluate the quality of the recovered SB solutions, we use the $\text{cB}\mathbb{W}_{2}^{2}\text{-UVP}$ metric \citep{gushchin2023building}.
+Tab.~\ref{table-cbwuvp-benchmark} provides the results.
+We also include the results of the standard baseline for Bridge Matching tasks called $\text{SF}^2$M-Sink \citep{gushchin2023building}.
+We provide \underline{training details and additional results} in Appx.~\ref{appx:add_exp}.
+All starting processes yield similar results within each solver type (DSBM or ASBM).

-As can be seen, DSBM and ASBM starting from all the processes at $\epsilon \in \{1, 10\}$ yield quite similar results, but on the $\epsilon = 0.1$ DSBM and ASBM with IPF and \textit{Independent} $p_0 \rightarrow p_0$ starting processes metric do experience a slight decrease.